 ‘Akia is a beautiful shrub to small tree that exists in Hawaiian dryland forests from sea level to 7,500 ft. elevation.
-These dark green or gray-green leaved plants will have opposite leaves and depending on the species, can have small ovate or large and narrow leaves.
+It’s dark green or gray-green leaves are arranged opposite one another and, depending on the species, can be small and ovate or large and narrow.
 With approximately a dozen different species of Wikstroemia native to Hawai’i, ‘akia can be grown in a range of habitat types ranging from wet forests, to bogs, to coastal dry forests.
-Throughout the year, the tubular yellow flowers can be seen in clusters at the tips of the branches and will develop into large orange/red fruits which are dispersed by birds.
+Throughout the year, the tubular yellow flowers can be seen in clusters at the tips of the branches and will develop into large orange-red fruits which are dispersed by birds.

 - Lilleeng-Rosenberger, Kerin E. Growing Hawai’i’s native plants: a simple step-by-step approach for every species.
 Honolulu, Hawai’i: Mutual Pub., 2005.

 - Wagner, Warren L., Derral R. Herbst, and S. H. Sohmer.
 Manual of the Flowering Plants of Hawaii.
 Honolulu, HI: University of Hawaii Press, 1999. …